Speculation About Melania Trump’s Future Plans

 With the 2024 presidential race heating up, speculation has arisen regarding the potential return of former First Lady Melania Trump to the White House.
 Political commentators are questioning whether, if Donald Trump wins another term, Melania would choose to be a full-time resident of 1600 Pennsylvania Avenue.
 Instead, she might opt to spend the majority of her time away from the Washington, D.C. political scene.

 An Axios report suggests that Melania Trump, according to seasoned observers, also known as “Melania-ologists,” may not be inclined to fully resume her East Wing duties.
-They propose a more probable scenario: Mrs. Trump splitting her time between Palm Beach, Florida and New York, where her son, Barron, is rumored to be starting college in the fall.
+They propose a more probable scenario: Mrs. Trump splitting her time between Palm Beach, Florida and New York City, where her son, Barron, is starting college in the fall.
 The report suggests she would only be present at the White House for ceremonial events like state dinners or other special occasions.

 “She’s distancing herself even more from her husband and the Washington social-political scene.
 I mean, she clearly hated being in Washington,” stated Kate Anderson Brower, author of “First Women,” to Axios.
 This view is supported by Mary Jordan, author of “The Art of Her Deal,” a biography on Melania Trump, who noted, “Melania does what Melania wants.”